 Teri rounded the tree with the shovel over her shoulder.
 Her frown became more and more apparent as she scanned around for me.
-After several walking around for a bit, and finding no trace of me, she released an unhappy breath and set off in a new direction.
+After several minutes of walking around for a bit, and finding no trace of me, she released an unhappy breath and set off in a new direction.

 Seeing that the danger had passed, I drew in a deep breath and leaned back against the tree grateful that the hard part was over.
 All I had to do now was wait till morning or until Teri admitted she’d lost, and I’d won.
 I closed my eyes and relaxed.

 I felt something soft fall onto my shoulder.